PawseySC/containers-openfoam-workshop/_episodes/06_advancedScriptsForPostProcessingWithOverlayFS.md

 >    constant
 >    ~~~
 >    {: .output}
->    - The first batch is being copied to the `bak.processorN` directories
+>    - You can watch the progress of the first batch being copied to the `./bakDir/bak.processor0` directory
+>    - The same is happening for the resto of the `./bakDir/bak.processor*` directories
->    - In this case `maxTimeTransfersFromOverlays=10` (set in the script) is the size of the batches
+>    - In this case `maxTimeTransfersFromOverlays=10` (set within the script) is the size of the batches
->    - After the copy of the first batch is finished, those times will be reconstructed and then removed
+>    - After the copy of the first batch is finished, those result-times will be reconstructed
+>    - After succesful reconstruction, those result-times will be removed from the host file system
 >
 >     <p>&nbsp;</p>
 >
 >    ~~~
->    Every 2.0s: ls bak.processor0/                                               Mon Jun 15 18:35:36 2020
+>    Every 2.0s: ls ./bakDir/bak.processor0/                                     Mon Jun 15 18:35:36 2020
 >
 >    0
 >    2.2